Engineering Manager - Data Science Team

 That's where you come in.

-We're hiring a Data Science Lead in London to build and lead our Predictive Growth Optimisation team – pioneering ML models that power our user acquisition strategy, predict lifetime value, and optimise our $25M+ annual marketing spend across channels.
+We're hiring a Data Science Lead in London to build and lead our Predictive Growth Optimization team – pioneering ML models that power our user acquisition strategy, predict lifetime value, and optimise our $25M+ annual marketing spend across channels.

 This role owns the strategy, development, and continuous improvement of Flo's pLTV system - a mission-critical model reused across UA, AdTech, personalization, and financial forecasting.
 You'll balance hands-on technical leadership with people management, building production systems that directly impact our growth trajectory.